karsynansari/Karsyn-Ansari-/README.md

  * Student Task List — A productivity & planning app, specifically designed for busy coding bootcamp students.
  * Chuck Norris Joke Generator - My very first project, built with vanilla JS & a free, fun API.

-## Me in 3 Lines of Markdown
+## Me in 4 Lines of Markdown

-🖤 I love problem-solving & challenging myself, which is why I decided to learn to program!
+🖤 I love problem-solving, challenging myself, and using my skills for good, which is why I decided to learn to program!

+🌱 I believe we can always do better by our fellow humans and our planet, and I don't believe in settling for anything less

 🎓 I graduated from Flatiron School's Live Software Engineering Program in April 2022